Login

 Great opportunities await for all fall bears

-My son Trent is 14 and like many 14 year olds, he has a lot going on.
-He is trying to learn to juggle school, wrestling, friends and a lot of chores on the ranch.
-His chores include feeding horses, dogs, chickens, goats and an overweight pig while his two older brothers take care of the cows, farming and helping me guide clients at our outfitting business.
+My son Trent is 14, and like many 14-year-olds, he has a lot going on.
+He is trying to learn to juggle school, wrestling, friends, and a lot of chores on the ranch.
+His chores include feeding horses, dogs, chickens, goats, and an overweight pig while his two older brothers take care of the cows, farming, and helping me guide clients at our outfitting business.

-The boys have been around hunting all their lives, but I have always try not to push them into going hunting with me if they aren’t excited to go.
+The boys have been around hunting all their lives, but I have always tried not to push them into going hunting with me if they aren’t excited to go.
 This last fall Trent had a lot going on right before school started in August.
 I was half surprised when he responded with an enthusiastic yes when I asked him if he wanted to go on a bear hunt with the guys from Trophy Hunting Adventures in New Mexico.
-We have known the owner Dave for years and he always has some great areas to hunt.
+We have known the owner Dave for years, and he always has some great areas to hunt.
 Dave’s son Mike and guide Dominic were going to be helping to see if we could get Trent a bear.

-It was late August and we had antelope clients in but the other guides had me covered so I left to take Trent bear hunting.
-We were both excited as we made the short hour and a half drive to Dave’s camp in New Mexico.
+It was late August and we had antelope clients in, but the other guides had me covered, so I left to take Trent bear hunting.
+We were both excited as we made the short hour-and-a-half drive to Dave’s camp in New Mexico.
 Camp was a beautiful ranch house tucked into a little canyon that held elk, deer, bear, and turkey.

 Trent used the same Hornady Match ammo he had practiced with all year.